tomwetherell/pythoneer-agent/README.md

 * [Docker](https://docs.docker.com/) 🐋 - used by the agent to run Python scripts in isolated, pre-defined environments.
 See [Get Docker](https://docs.docker.com/get-docker/) for installation instructions.
 *  Run `docker-compose build` to build the required images.
 *  Create a `.env` file at the project root, and add an entry for your `ANTHROPIC_API_KEY`
+*  Create a virtual environment and run `pip install .` to install the package and the dependencies.

 ### Running